Holidays: Year 1 is 33 days, rising to 38 including bank holidays after 5 years pro rata

 Are you looking for a challenging and rewarding opportunity where you could you make a real difference?

 What are we looking for?

-We are recruiting talented Residential Support / Care Workers to work part-time hours in our residential homes within our Children’s Service.
+We are recruiting talented Residential Support / Care Workers to work part-time hours in our residential homes within our Children’s and Young Adults Services.
 These are permanent positions with part-time hours for afternoon/evening and weekend shifts.

 These roles will work in our fantastic 2 and 4 bedroom homes on site at Cheadle Hulme near Handforth.
 Experience working in a care setting with children or young people with complex learning disabilities and health requirements is preferred but is not essential.
 Level 3 qualification in Health & Social Care is advantageous.
 If you share our values, and can show us that you can make a difference, then we would like to hear from you!